siddhantrao23/flashy/README.md

 A Flashcard Application made using Django

-This project is hosted on heroku and can be found
+This project is hosted on Heroku and can be found
 <a href="https://flashy-cards-app.herokuapp.com">here</a>

 # Install